Large values of cusp forms on GL(n): Statement of results

-for the associated Riemannian globally symmetric space, where $Z_+$ is the connected component of the identity of the center of $\GL_n(\R)$.
-For $\Gamma$ a congruence subgroup of $\GL_n(\Z)$, our first main theorem furnishes a lower bound on sup norms of cusp forms on $\Gamma \backslash S_n$, with respect to the above constant $c(n)=c(\GL_n(\R))$.
+for the associated Riemannian globally symmetric space.
+This can be identified with the space of real positive definite symmetric matrices up to scalars, and the quotient $\GL_n(\Z)\backslash S_n$ is the space of rank $n$ Euclidean lattices, i.e., lattices up to rotation and dilation.
+In the present case, the existence of an infinite number of linearly independent Hecke--Maass cusp forms is a well-known result of M\"uller~\cite{Muller07}.
+Our first main theorem furnishes a lower bound on sup norms of cusp forms on $\Gamma \backslash S_n$, for $\Gamma$ a congruence subgroup of $\GL_n(\Z)$, with respect to the above constant $c(n)=c(\PGL_n(\R))$.

-We are only interested in cusp forms $f$ which are eigenfunctions of the Hecke operators.
-We shall make the additional technical assumption that the infinitesimal character is tempered.
-For simplicity, we shall refer to functions $f$ satisfying the above conditions (including the conditions of regular and tempered infinitesimal character constrained to a sector) as {\it Hecke cusp forms}.
-In the case of $G=\GL_n(\R)$, the existence of an infinite number of linearly independent Hecke cusp forms is a well-known result of M\"uller~\cite{Muller07}.